laurahanu/Improved-Wasserstein-GAN-application-on-MRI-images/README.md

 - a batch size of 128 images
 - a z space of 200

+The network was trained using 35 epochs (~7800 iterations)

 - **Examples of real images from the input dataset**
 <img src="results/ground_truthgan.png" alt="alt text" width="600" height="600">